THE INNOVATION CENTER

 FROM TEST LOTS TO GRASS FIELD

-One of the two grass species could be let grow naturally, not mowed as a traditional lawn parterre.
-Alternatively, one type of grass could be both let grow tall or mowed following our design shapes, to reveal the pattern and improve filtration.
-During and after storms, the gently sloping grass field would manifest different gradients of green from the drier upper area to the lower wet area by the collecting swale.
-The production of soil from waste was moved to holding area plots in the lower back of the site.
+One of the two grass species could be left to grow naturally, or alternately shaped by mowing to reveal patterns and aid filtration.
+After storms, the sloping field displayed shifting gradients of green—from dry upper slopes to wetter areas by the swale.
+Soil production from waste was relocated to holding plots at the back of the site.

 AFTERWARDS